azmodb/azmo/README.md

 # AzmoDB [![GoDoc](https://godoc.org/github.com/azmodb/azmo?status.svg)](https://godoc.org/github.com/azmodb/azmo)

-AzmoDB is an distributed, immutable, consistent, in-memory key/value store.
+AzmoDB is a distributed, immutable, consistent, in-memory key/value store.

 > **WARNING:** This software is new, experimental, and under heavy
 > development.
 The documentation is lacking, if any.
 There are almost